 - Assist in the development of recruitment plans for specific trials.

 - Assist in the development of protocols for specific trials.

 - Provide translation services for informed consents and other materials into Spanish.

 YCCI initially provided intensive training on topics such as the importance of clinical research, how it is conducted, and protections for human subjects.
-Education is provided on an ongoing basis through monthly faculty presentations.
+Continuing education is provided on an ongoing basis through monthly faculty presentations.

-If you would like more information or to request services provided by this program, please contact Frederic De Pourcq at 203.785.4027 or email@example.com.
+For more information or to request services provided by this program, please contact Kelly Anastasio at 203.737.6845 or firstname.lastname@example.org.